 EnerPHit – The Passive House Standard for Retrofits

-Best scenario for a building retrofit is to be performed all at once.
-The reality for most building owners however, is that it is financially and logistically not feasible to complete an entire deep energy retrofit in one step.
+The best scenario for a building retrofit is to be performed all at once.
+However, the reality for most building owners is that it is financially and logistically not feasible to complete an entire deep energy retrofit in one step.
 In fact, 80-90% of all retrofits undertaken are partial retrofit measures rather than complete one-time deep energy refurbishments.
-These partial retrofit measures are completed when over time when the respective building component needs to be renewed.
+These partial retrofit measures are completed over time when the respective building component needs to be renewed.

-These events are a great opportunity to not just replace an old component, but to improve their performance at the same time.
-For example, if the facade already needs to be renewed anyway, the extra effort for additional thermal protection of the exterior wall to the Passive House quality at the same time will be manageable.
+These events are a great opportunity to not just replace an old component by code, but to improve their performance at the same time to get the most benefit.
+For example, if the facade already needs to be renewed anyway, the extra effort to add optimal thermal protection of the exterior wall based on the Passive House Standard at the same time will be manageable.

-The challenge is to have these single measures, performed over time, work together to a maximum whole house deep energy retrofit, step-by-step until the last step has been done.
+The challenge is to have these single measures, that are performed over time, work together to a high-performance, whole house retrofit, step-by-step until the last step has been done.

 Interdependencies exist between individual energy efficiency measures, e.g. making a building more airtight requires a ventilation strategy.
 Technical connection details must be developed that will work well during all phases, e.g. how to deal with old windows in a new exterior insulation layer and how to prepare for an optimal window placement once windows will be replaced in a subsequent step.

-The EnerPHit Standard for existing buildings is of course based on the same principles as the Passive House Standard for new buildings, just the set of criteria vary due to the unique challenges of old, existing buildings.
+Of course, the EnerPHit Standard for existing buildings is based on the same principles as the Passive House Standard for new buildings, just the set of criteria vary due to the unique challenges of old, existing buildings.

 Passive House is the world leading standard in energy efficient construction and it is way more than just a low-energy building.
 It is a building standard that achieves ultra energy efficient, comfortable, affordable, durable and ecological buildings, regardless of the regional climate.